 - Narcolepsy is a neurological disorder that affects the control of sleep and wakefulness.
 People with narcolepsy experience excessive daytime sleepiness and uncontrollable episodes of falling asleep during the day.

-Sleep Center Team
+Sleep Clinic Team

 Sleep Studies are a specialized field of medicine and require extensive training to perform.
 The Medical Director of the Sleep Center is Pulmonologist Dr. Warren Botnick, FCCP, DABSM.
 The multidisciplinary team of clinicians includes Respiratory Therapists who are certified in Sleep Disorder Specialty (RRT-SDS) and Registered Polysomnographic Technologists (RPSGT).

 At NRMC, our skilled team conducts many types of sleep studies depending on a patient’s symptoms including:

 - Polysomnogram: Computerized technology monitors and records brain waves, respiratory rate and patterns, heart rate, blood oxygen levels, and eye movements.
 Monitoring eye movement helps determine periods of deep sleep of Rapid Eye Movement or light sleep of Non-Rapid Eye Movement.

 - Multiple Sleep Latency Test (MSLT): This test (also called a nap test) is used to diagnose conditions such as narcolepsy.
 It measures how quickly a person can fall asleep during the day in a quiet location.
 The study monitors the individual during the first signs of falling asleep and throughout the nap.

 - Maintenance of Wakefulness Test (MWT): This study can help doctors determine how well an individual is functioning during the day or whether they are overly tired.